On Typesetting Engines: A Programmer's Perspective

 LaTeX.js is a LaTeX to HTML5 translator that aims to render LaTeX documents directly in the browser without the need for server-side processing.

-It provides a very impressive playground (opens in a new tab), where on the left you can enter some LaTeX code, on the right it will render the LaTeX code into a pretty nice HTML document.
+It provides a very impressive playground, where on the left you can enter some LaTeX code, on the right it will render the LaTeX code into a pretty nice HTML document.

 Line Breaking